rmzse/for-review/architecture.md

 ![YouTube sections and components with children](http://www.rdcs.se/images/youtube-screenshot-children3.png)

-## Data binding >> – should this header be h1?<<
+# Data binding >> – should this header be h1?<<
 Remember when we said that data is able to flow from the template to the component and vice versa?
 Let's talk about how to do this by using data binding.

-### Data flowing from the template to the component
+## Data flowing from the template to the component
-In the YouTube example above, when a user clicks on a particular video suggestion the component related to that suggestion receives information about being clicked and additional information about that particular video suggestion can be passed to the component.
-The user's actions on the page are interpreted as events and handled by functions inside the component.
-This is  how user actions are interpreted by functions in the component to perform certain functionality within the app.
+In the YouTube example above, when a user clicks on a particular video suggestion the template passes information to the component related to that suggestion telling it that the suggestion was clicked.
+It also passes along any other information about that particular suggestion thay may be embedded in the template.
+The user's actions on the page are interpreted as events by functions inside the component that handle events (event handler functions).
+These interpreted user events are used to trigger or perform certain functionality or commands within the app.
+That is how data flows from the template to the component.

-This describes how data flows from the template to the component.
-In the code below the `handleClick()` function handles the user's `click` event and is found in the component related to that template.
-What other events can you think of when interacting with a web app?
+In the code below the `handleClick()` function handles the user's `click` event, so the `handleClick()` function is found in the component related to that template.
+What other events can you think of when interacting with a web page or app?

+### Try it out
-Add this to our template `application.compontent.html`
+Add the following to our template `application.compontent.html`
 ```html
 <button (click)="handleClick()">Console log me</button>
 ```

-Hint: this usually uses `()` eg `(click)="doSomething()"` where `doSomething()` is a function in the matching component
+Hint: **>>what does "this" refer to here<<** this usually uses `()` eg `(click)="doSomething()"` where `doSomething()` is a function in the matching component.

-Add this to our matching component inside our class(we should be able to match components to templates at this point)
+Add the following code to our matching component inside our class.
+You should be able to match components to templates at this point.
 ```typescript

 @Component({
 ...
 })

 export class AppComponent {
   title = 'app';